Fab-Ver/daily-song/README.md

 Settings includes:
 - **Account settings**: user can change their username, name, surname, telephone, profile picture or reset their password.
-- **Profile settings**: user can change his favorite music genres and manage their posts.
+- **Profile settings**: user can change their favorite music genres and manage their posts.
-- **Notifications settings**: user can decide which type of notification he want to recieve.
+- **Notifications settings**: user can decide which type of notification he want to receive.
 All type of notifications can be disabled, except for blocked account email, that are always sent.
 - **Logout and Delete Account**

 ### Post Manager

 In the post manager user can see all their posts status and infos.
 User can delete, archive and modify post.
-The archived post will not be dispalyed in home and profile.
+The archived post will not be displayed in home and profile.
 In the modify page user can change post music genres, description and comments active status.

 ## Security